What You Need to Know About Filing for a Second Bankruptcy in Canada

 Perhaps one of the lesser discussed factors involved in debt is that it is unnecessary to feel embarrassed or ashamed after if you consult with your licensed insolvency trustee and decide that filing for bankruptcy in Brockville, Kingston, Ottawa or Pembroke for a second time is the best way to manage it.
 It is simply necessary to review your finances with a professional advisor and take advantage of the required counselling to learn how to overcome your debt.
 If filing for bankruptcy a second time was uncommon or unrealistic, the Canadian legislation would not exist to allow individuals to file more than once.
 The system is designed to discourage people from resorting to this option, and mandatory counselling should help debtors learn better money management, but there are specific regulations in place because it does happen.

-With 65 years of experience, we have solutions and results.
+With over 65 years of experience, we have solutions and results.
 At D. & A. MacLeod Company, we are here to help.
-Contact us today and we can provide you with tailored advice to guide you through your options.
+Contact us today, and we can provide you with tailored advice to guide you through your options.